 Erin Bagwell and Komal Minhas, Cofounders, Dream, Girl

 Erin Bagwell, founder of Feminist Wednesday, launched a Kickstarter campaign back in 2014 to fund her vision for a documentary film.
-Over 30 days, Bagwell’s campaign almost doubled its financial goals and raised over $100,000 to produce "Dream, Girl," documentary that will tell the untold stories of women entrepreneurs.
+Over 30 days, Bagwell’s campaign almost doubled its financial goals and raised over $100,000 to produce "Dream, Girl," a documentary that will tell the untold stories of women entrepreneurs.

 Shortly after launching the Kickstarter campaign, Bagwell joined forces with Komal Minhas, a producer, writer and investor who started her first company, KoMedia, when she was 23.
 The film will premier in New York City on June 9.